jjvanzon/Circular-Language-Spec/constructs-drafts/special-access.md

 So its like the borders of clauses can be ignored in outward access.

-#### Globalities, Interfaces and Clauses
+#### Modules, Interfaces and Clauses

 So usually only parents can access their ancestor’s things.

-Globalities, interface implementations and clauses make exceptions on those rules.
+Modules, interface implementations and clauses make exceptions on those rules.

-The public ancestors of a globality are accessible from anywhere within the globality, the borders of triangles can be ignored and a clause can directly access anything in its descendant clauses and its procedure definition.
+The public ancestors of a module are accessible from anywhere within the module, the borders of triangles can be ignored and a clause can directly access anything in its descendant clauses and its procedure definition.

 #### Brainstorm